 Bud Spencer is one of the heroes of Italian cinema, he and Terence Hill rose to stardom when they starred in the first-ever comedic spaghetti western in 1970.
 Many films with this comedic duo followed, and eventually, they started starring in solo films as well.
 Typical in these movies is the humor, and the cartoonish, slapstick fights.

 Most of Flatfoot in Egypt was actually shot in Egypt, but not that much is known in terms of actual locations, besides that most filming was done at El-Wahat el-Bahariya, a depression and a naturally rich oasis in the Western Desert of Egypt, located approximately 370 kilometers away from Cairo.

 Jumper is an American science fiction action film directed by Doug Liman and starring Hayden Christensen, Samuel L. Jackson, and Rachel Bilson.
-It is somewhat based on the Steven Gould novel of the same published in 1992.
+It is somewhat loosely based on the Steven Gould novels of the same name published in 1992.